Media Based Biography of Lena Zavaroni

 Comment

-Unlike any other star the young Lena Zavaroni was to be seen wearing the same cloths again and again and so unsurprisingly when we look back she had become anorexic, yet the person(s) responsible for her physical and emotional abuse have never been charged or investigated.
+Unlike most other stars, Lena was frequently seen wearing the same outfits again and again.
+Unsurprisingly, when we look back, we see that she eventually developed anorexia—yet the individuals responsible for her physical and emotional mistreatment have never been charged or investigated.

-She underwent a number of treatments non of which worked.
+She underwent a number of treatments, none of which proved effective.

 8 November 1982